 - Really dice the onion that you plan to add to the meatballs.
 A smaller dice always makes for easier shaping.

 - Easily substitute the tomato base with a couple of cans of diced tomatoes.
-You may still caramelize the onions and blend with the canned tomatoes, or skip the onions, too.
-If you do decide to skip roasting the tomatoes and garlic and do not caramelize the onions, I recommend cooking 1 additional small onion with the vegetables plus 4 cloves minced garlic.
+You may still caramelize the onions and blend them with the canned tomatoes, or skip the onions, too.
+If you do decide to skip roasting the tomatoes and garlic and do not caramelize the onions, I recommend cooking 1 additional small onion with the vegetables plus 4 cloves of minced garlic.

-- Most the herbs will go directly into the meatballs, and though it may seem like a lot, I don't recommend skimping.
+- Most of the herbs will go directly into the meatballs, and though it may seem like a lot, I don’t recommend skimping.
 Mint is especially important, with cilantro coming is second.

 Nutritional Information